khoavu882/quarkus-rest-boilerplate/README.md

 - **Maven**: Apache Maven 3.9.6 or later is required.
 - **GraalVM**: Required for building native executables (optional).

-You can find environment variables of application in [.env.template](.env.template)
+You can find environment variables of application in [.env-template](.env.template)

 ## Infrastructure